 In this section, we will discuss how to get the massive three point amplitudes for the Coulomb branch of $\mathcal{N}=2^*$ theory from the $\mathcal{N}=4$ Coulomb branch amplitude by using projection.
+It is to be noted that we are dealing with color ordered amplitudes.
+To illustrate this let us consider the case where the gauge group in massless $\mathcal{N}=4$ SYM theory at the origin of the moduli space is broken into two gauge groups, say $U(N+M) \rightarrow U(N) \times U(M)$ when we move away from the origin due to the presence of massive fields.
+Massless superfields live in the adjoint representations of either of the two gauge groups, whereas massive superfields are bifundamentals of $U(N)\times U(M)$ - they live in the fundamental representation of one group and anti-fundamental of the other \cite{Craig:2011ws}.
+More generally the gauge group of the massless theory is broken to multiple sub-groups, $\prod_{k} U(N_{k})$ and the color ordering continues to hold.
+For convenience, we suppress the color indices of the fields while writing the amplitudes.
 Central charge conservation for the superamplitude dictates that in a three point amplitude one should take at most two BPS (anti-BPS) multiplets and the other one to be anti-BPS (BPS).